-The disciplinary process for employees is provided in the Hannibal-LaGrange Employee Handbook available in the office of human resources or online at http://www.hlg.edu.
+The disciplinary process for employees is provided in the Hannibal-LaGrange Employee Handbook available in the office of human resources or online at Employee Handbook.

-Disciplinary Sanctions for Employees: Shall include an oral warning, a written reprimand, suspension or termination and referral for prosecution (See the "Drug-Free Workplace Policy" located in the Hannibal-LaGrange University Employee Handbooks for more information).
+Disciplinary Sanctions for Employees: Shall include an oral warning, a written reprimand, suspension, or termination and referral for prosecution (See the "Drug-Free Workplace Policy" located in the Hannibal-LaGrange University Employee Handbooks for more information).
 Any disciplinary sanction may include the completion of an appropriate rehabilitation or counseling program.